louismullie/temp-data/markdown_final/c54ce07c-07b5-32ed-dd35-bfdefc0bfa19.md

 ### Guidelines for the prevention and treatment of opportunistic infections among HIV-exposed and HIV-infected children: recommendations from CDC, the National Institutes of Health, the HIV Medicine Association of the Infectious Diseases Society of America, the Pediatric Infectious Diseases Society, and the American Academy of Pediatrics [^b136425d].
 MMWR: Recommendations and Reports (2009).
 Medium credibility.

-Malaria secondary prophylaxis for Plasmodium vivax or P. ovale uses primaquine 0.5 mg/kg base (0.8 mg/kg salt) up to adult dose, orally, daily for 14 days after departure from the malarious area; this regimen is "recommended only for individuals who have resided in a malaria-endemic area for an extended period of time," with adult dose 30 mg base (52.6 mg salt) orally, daily for 14 days after departure from the malarious area.
+Malaria secondary prophylaxis for Plasmodium vivax or P. ovale uses primaquine 0.5 mg/kg base (0.8 mg/kg salt) up to adult dose, orally, daily for 14 days after departure from the malarious area; this regimen is "recommended only for individuals who have resided in a malaria-endemic area for an extended period of time", with adult dose 30 mg base (52.6 mg salt) orally, daily for 14 days after departure from the malarious area.

 ---